What It Is

 Selecting URLs For the XML Sitemap

 When building your XML sitemap, the biggest mistake made is including pages you don’t want Google to find or pages Google simply shouldn’t find.
 For example, XML sitemaps that include broken URLs, URLs containing low-quality content, duplicate content, or URLs that are blocked (either in the robots.txt file or via a meta tag) will return errors and won’t do much to help your SEO performance.
+You want to regularly prune your XML sitemap file to check for and remove these pages.

 Creating an XML Sitemap